Mercedes, Ferrari and McLaren on RED ALERT as Verstappen opens up on Red Bull future

 Red Bull rivals must be on red alert

-The prospect of another four years of a Verstappen-Red Bull partnership that has produced such domination in recent seasons must be frightening for their rivals, particularly given that we now know that even without the fastest car, Verstappen is truly a force of nature.
+The prospect of another four seasons of a Verstappen-Red Bull partnership that has produced such domination in recent seasons must be a frightening prospect, particularly given that we now know that even without the fastest car, Verstappen is truly a force of nature.

 Realistically, the best chance that any of those teams have of stopping the four-time champion, other than building an utterly dominant car themselves, is him taking a break from the sport or moving to a team without a championship-winning car at present, both of which have been touted at various stages.

-None of that sounds like it is happening soon, though, given his comments above, and the fact that talks linking him with the likes of Mercedes and Aston Martin have gone awfully quiet of late.
+None of that sounds like it is happening soon, though, given his comments above, and even talks linking him with the likes of Mercedes and Aston Martin have gone awfully quiet of late.

-Instead, those hoping to challenge Red Bull and the current king of F1 in the coming years must be prepared to work harder and smarter as they prepare to take on the major threat that the four-time champion has become and poses.
+Instead, those hoping to challenge Red Bull in the coming years must be prepared to work harder and smarter as they prepare to take on the major threat that the four-time champion has become and poses.

 As McLaren and Norris showed in 2024, having a quick car alone is simply not enough, and it will certainly be interesting to see which teams, if any, can truly bring the fight to the Dutchman.

-Fail to do so, and Verstappen may soon find his name alongside the likes of Schumacher and Hamilton in the record books, or dare we say it, above them.
+Fail to do so, and Verstappen may soon find his name alongside the likes of Schumacher and Hamilton in the record books, or dare we say, above them.

-READ MORE: Horner drops Sainz to Red Bull BOMBSHELL in shock signing revelation

 Related